ViciousCupcake/ViciousCupcake/README.md

 ### Hello World! 👋
 ![](assets/header.png)
-Hello!
+Glad to meet you!
 I'm Jonathan, a Computer Science major at UCLA.
 Last summer, I've been working at [Cepton](https://cepton.com) with our automotive OEM clients.
 Specifically, I've been demoing our hardware and software LiDAR solutions and ensuring that we have an open line of communication.
-This summer, I'm excited to join the team at [Google](https://about.google), working on exciting new technologies for their advertisements team!
+This summer, I'm excited to join the team at [Google](https://about.google), working on high performance backend code for our advertisements team!

-- 🔭 I’m currently working on **the intersection of Big Data and Advertisements!** at Google!
+- 🔭 I’m currently working on **the intersection of Big Data and Advertisements** at Google!
 - 🔍 I'm currently fascinated with **Computer Vision/Machine Learning** and their applications in **LiDAR.**
 - 🌱 I’m currently studying **Computer Science at UCLA.**
 - 💬 Ask me about **my unique combination of technical and interpersonal communication skills!**